Musical, Cultural, and Performing Arts in northern new hampshire

 It is the hard work and the vision of its founders and current board that provided the nucleus for the wide variety of performers we have been able to bring to the North Country.

 What began as a “seed” concept at the North Country Summit held in May 2003, the GNWCA has now grown roots and continues to thrive thanks to its all-volunteer board of directors and the ever-growing interest of the community.
 Through associations with other performing arts venues around New England and Canada, the GNWCA has been able to bring world-class entertainment to our associated venues styles ranging from classical and bluegrass to Celtic, folk, jazz and World Music.
-Our headliners have included such top-draw performers as April Verch, J.P.
-Cormier, Richard Wood, the Sultans of String, Camerata New England, the Ladies of the Canyon and more.
-Our audiences for our concerts have come from across a wide radius of northern New Hampshire, Vermont, Maine and Quebec and have been a key part of helping Colebrook gain its new identity as a new arts center.
+Our headliners have included such top-draw performers as April Verch, Elizabeth Von Trapp, Alasdair Fraser and Natalie Haas, Moya Brennan, Albannach and The Harp Twins.
+Our audiences for our concerts have come from across a wide radius of northern New Hampshire, Vermont, Maine and Quebec and have been a key part of helping the North Country gain its new identity as a new arts center.

 Charlie Jordan is the editor and co-owner with his wife Donna of the Colebrook Chronicle.
 He has been a working journalist all his life.
 Charlie has had a long time appreciation for the arts and he plays the violin/fiddle.
-He is currently a member of the Celtic ensemble Islay Mist Ceilidh and the old-timey fiddler group the Fireside Fiddlers.
+He is currently a member of the Celtic ensemble Islay Mist Ceilidh.
 He serves as President of the Great North Woods Committee for the Arts.
 He has represented the board at international music showcases.
 He is on the board of directors of the World Trad Forum.

 Thomas Jordan is a locally born journalist, musician, and producer.
 During the day, he works as the associate editor and videographer for the Colebrook Chronicle.
 By night, he records and produces original music, performing in a number of bands around the area.
 He provides live sound tech for GNWCA concerts, designs posters for upcoming shows, and has represented the board at international music showcases.
 He is on the board of directors of the World Trad Forum.
 He plays the guitar, bass guitar and keyboard and performs in the Celtic ensemble Islay Mist Ceilidh and the retro-rock group Rock On.

-Larry Rappaport worked at Morgan Stanley as fund manager and President on Independence Electronics Corp, Northern Electronic Systems, Inc., and L. M. Rappaport & Associates, Inc. Larry moved to Colebrook in 1973 and has served on boards of the Northern NH Arts Alliance, Tillotson Center for the Arts and Colebrook Planning Board and is currently serving as NH State Representative for Coos County, District One.
+Larry Rappaport worked at Morgan Stanley as fund manager, President of Independence Electronics Corp, Northern Electronic Systems, Inc., and L. M. Rappaport & Associates, Inc. Larry moved to Colebrook in 1973 and has served on boards of the Northern NH Arts Alliance, Tillotson Center for the Arts and Colebrook Planning Board and is currently serving as NH State Representative for Coos County, District One.
 Larry is an admirer of classical music.
 He is married and has one daughter.

 Terry Rosi is a former educator and photographer who divides his retirement between participating in several local volunteer organizations, pursuing his hobbies, enjoying the great outdoors and spending time with his family.